Probate Q&A Series

 The Partition Process

-1. Filing the Complaint: A co-heir files a complaint in the Superior Court of the county where the property lies.
+1. Filing the Complaint: A co-heir files a special proceeding in the clerk of superior court in the county where the property lies.

 2. Service of Process: The petitioner serves all co-owners with notice of the action.

-3. Appointment of Referee: If owners cannot agree on an in-kind division, the court appoints a referee to recommend either a division or sale.
+3. Appointment of Commissioners: If owners cannot agree on an in-kind division, the court may appoint commissioners to recommend either a division or sale.

-4. Referee’s Report: The referee evaluates the property and submits findings to the court.
+4. Commissioners’ Report: The commissioners evaluate the property and submit findings to the court.

-6. Sale and Distribution: If the court orders a sale, a public auction occurs and proceeds divide according to each owner’s share.
+6. Sale and Distribution: If the court orders a sale, the sale proceeds are distributed according to each owner’s share.

 Court Hearing and Sale

-At the hearing, the judge determines whether a physical partition is feasible without material injury to any owner’s share.
-If not, the judge orders a public sale.
-The sale must follow statutory notice requirements to attract fair market bids.
+At the hearing, the court determines whether a physical partition is feasible without substantial injury to any owner’s interest.
+If not, the court may order a sale.
+The sale must follow statutory notice requirements.

 Distribution of Proceeds